moov-io/paygate/docs/config.md

 Use the command-line flag `-config <filename>` for specifying where to read this file from.

 Generic placeholders are defined as follows, but typically real-world examples are used.
+Brackets indicate that a parameter is optional.
+For non-list parameters the value is set to the specified default.

 * `<address>`: a with scheme, host and port that parses as a URL
 * `<base64-string>`: a Base64 encoded string